Soul Recuperative Care

 There is no cost to participants.
 Soul Housing is funded through contracts with California’s managed care plans, which cover the full cost of services for eligible members.

 Recuperative care includes medical supervision, medication support, monitoring of health conditions, and coordination with healthcare providers.
-While it is not a hospital setting, staff assist with medications, monitor well-being, and communicate with healthcare providers when appropriate.
+While it is not a hospital, staff assist with medications, monitor well-being, and communicate with healthcare providers when appropriate.

 Under California law, recuperative care is designed as short-term support lasting up to six months.
 Otherwise, the specific length of stay depends on the participant’s recovery progress, managed care plan guidelines, and available discharge options.